 This breed can be very friendly, especially if socialized from a young age.

 That said, all guinea pigs breeds can be a bit reserved when first brought home.

 It can take some time for guinea pigs to become accustomed to their new surroundings and new owners.

-Take things day by day – don’t expect your guinea pig to be confident and affectionate immediately.
+Take things day by day – don’t expect your pet cavy to be confident and affectionate immediately.

 It usually takes a while for guinea pigs to trust people, particularly strangers.

 My guinea piggies, Jake and Finn, were very nervous around me when I first got them.